Code2021X/ifarith-compiler/discussion.md

 nuts and bolts of code, try to use this experience as a way to think about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+From this project, we learned a new type of compiler.
+It’s different from the previous compiler we compiled.
+It has several layers, each of them is like a form transition, and we figured out their principles and the approaches to achieve.
+We also learned new concepts such as virtual registers and stack allocation.
+We implemented translators, how to represent input in Administrative Normal Form.
+One interesting part we found is the instructions in ‘ir-virtual?’.
+They are not like any types we learned before, and it’s not easy to remember them the first time we saw them.
+But after understanding what’s the purpose of it, it’s quite straightforward.
+The most challenging part our group found was the debugging part.
+It’s usually spending much more time on debugging than designing the program.
+And it’s more difficult to debug on a large program that contains a lot of new concepts.
+But luckily, with the help of the clear and detailed instructions that professor gave to us and all the efforts us group members put in, we successfully overcame the challenge.
+From this group project, we learned the importance of group working.
+It’s not just working together, but how each of you divide the work, how to communicate immediately to increase efficiency.
+It’s really a precious opportunity to do the project with others, and we all think it’s of great help for our future career.